developdata/webar/README.md

 A 3D rectanble will appear in the aqua sphere when a QR code with the data https://example.com/ is registered by the camera.

-## sandbox.html
-Tests with AR and QR codes and AI

 ## aframemodels.html
 This file is to try out 3D models in VR and work out the translations and animations